eco-stake/restake/README.md

 #### Using `systemd-timer`

 Systemd-timer allow to run a one-off service with specified rules.
+This can be used instead, if you run into issues with implementing `crontab`.

 ##### Create a systemd unit file